suneeshjacob/ACRoD/examples/Jacobian/RSSR-SSR_serial-parallel_hybrid_robot copy.md

 ## References
 <a id="1">[1]</a>
 Muralidharan V, Bandyopadhyay S (2019) "A two-degree-of-freedom rssr-ssr manipulator for sun-tracking."
 In: Badodkar DN, Dwarakanath TA (eds) Machines, Mechanism and Robotics.
 Springer Singapore, Singapore, pp 135–147

-<a id="2">[2]</a>
-Jacob, Akkarapakam Suneesh, and Rituparna Datta.
-"A Generalised Method for Multi-objective Optimisation of Performance Parameters for Dimensional Synthesis of Robotic Manipulators Around a Specified End-effector Point" International Journal of Intelligent Robotics and Applications ***(submitted)**** (2022).